davidbarone/analytics-notebook/README.md

 ### List

 A List object can be considered as a 1 dimensional list of values or a single column from a DataFrame.
-Lists objects are typically used to process a column, often to aggregate the values in some way.
+Lists objects are typically used to process a column, often to aggregate the values in some way or to perform univariate analysis.

 ### Visual